 The chart also includes a count of the MRAM-related IEEE journal and conference publications to complement the filing trend.
 Literature and conference publications are published faster than patents, so they can also be used to predict trends.
 These trends, along with the filing trends, indicate that the MRAM patent-filing rates can be expected to stabilize at this new peak.

 Figure 2, a unique view in LexisNexis PatentSight+, represents the patent portfolio strength of the top 10 players in the MRAM technology space.
-The chart shows the active Portfolio Size of each company on the x axis and the corresponding portfolio’s average patent quality or Competitive Impact on the y axis.
+The chart shows the active Portfolio Size of each company on the x axis.
+And the corresponding portfolio’s average patent quality or Competitive Impact on the y axis.
 The bubble size represents each company’s MRAM patent portfolio strength as measured by the Patent Asset Index.

 Considering their active portfolios, the top 10 companies can be divided into three groups: